netdevs-net/AutoRunSec/README.md

 # Construction InfraSec Homelab Environment

-This repository contains a secure, production-grade environment managed with Docker Compose.
-It includes runtime security hardening using Falco for container behavior monitoring, and is ready for integration with TheHive for automated incident response.
+This repository contains a secure, production-grade homelab environment managed with Docker Compose.
+It includes runtime security hardening using Falco for container behavior monitoring, and is ready for playbook integration with TheHive for automated incident response.

 ---